wi-pi/stochastic-preprocessing-defenses/README.md

 # On the Limitations of Stochastic Pre-processing Defenses

-This repository is the official implementation of Paper 3796.
+This repository is the official implementation of *On the Limitations of Stochastic Pre-processing Defenses*.

 ## Requirements